sagemath/trac_to_gh/Issue 5263.md

 # Issue 5263: publishing a worksheet displays the URL without the hostname

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5263

 Original creator: jason